robothornet/ardupilot_wiki/plane/source/docs/tecs-total-energy-control-system-for-speed-height-tuning-guide.rst

    ``ARSPD_FBW_MAX`` should be set to the maximum speed your aircraft is capable of in level flight with the throttle set to ``THR_MAX``.
    ``ARSPD_FBW_MIN`` should be set to the slowest speed your aircraft can safely fly without stalling in level flight.
+Use MANUAL mode to determine ``ARSPD_FBW_MIN``, since Arduplane can't control a stalled aircraft in FBWA.
 #.
 Set the maximum pitch angle :ref:`LIM_PITCH_MAX <tecs-total-energy-control-system-for-speed-height-tuning-guide_lim_pitch_max>` (in
    centi-degrees) your aircraft can fly with the throttle set to ``THR_MAX``.
 This can be determined by performing maximum pitch angle